-Twitter Premium accounts have been announced and the Twitterosphere is buzzing.
-But its a hoax that refuses to settle as Twitter users continue to share and retweet the tip, all excited about the new feature.
+Twitter Premium accounts have been announced and the Twittersphere is buzzing.
+But it’s a hoax that refuses to settle as Twitter users continue to share and retweet the tip, all excited about the new feature.

 It all started when BBSpot announced that besides free Twitter accounts, new Twitter premium accounts would be made available to paying users in 4 categories

-It clearly show how easy it is to get a rumor started and once the buzz is set, it simply goes viral all across Twitter and the blogosphere with thousands of blogs linking to the source and talking about a feature which was never officially announced nor existed.
+It clearly shows how easy it is to get a rumor started and once the buzz is set, it simply goes viral all across Twitter and the blogosphere with thousands of blogs linking to the source and talking about a feature that was never officially announced nor existed.
 And April fools days in not here yet!

 Of course, people are willing to pay $250,000 to get on the Twitter Suggested users list which promises to increase thousands of Twitter followers per day, but the Eagle package with 500 character limit (which defeats the whole microblogging purpose of Twitter), and a dedicated Twitter concierge who tweets for me (while I sleep) is unbelievable.

 Read more tips about Twitter